vegaprotocol/documentation/docs/concepts/vega-protocol.md

 ##### Validating a proposal
 * The governance proposal is checked and then accepted by the wallet as a transaction.
 * The validator nodes then check and validate the proposal.
-This is when the proposal data that defines the minimum duration, minimum time to enactment, minimum participation rate, and required majority are evaluated against the network's requirements, defined in [network parameters](https://explorer.fairground.wtf), which are different depending the type of proposal.
+This is when the proposal data that defines the minimum duration, minimum time to enactment, minimum participation rate, and required majority are evaluated against the network's requirements, defined by [network parameters ↗](https://explorer.fairground.wtf/network-parameters), which are different depending the type of proposal.
 * If not specified on the proposal, the required participation rate and majority for success are defined and copied to the proposal.
-You can find them under the [network parameters](https://explorer.fairground.wtf/network-parameters), and they are specific to each proposal type.
+You can find them under the [network parameters ↗](https://explorer.fairground.wtf/network-parameters), and they are specific to each proposal type.
 * If the above conditions are not met, the proposal will be rejected and will not be available for a vote. **You'll need to fix and re-submit the proposal.**

 #### 4. Voting